yulonghe97/PlayReversi/README.md

 DB_CONNECT = { YOUR CONNECTION STRING }
 TOKEN_SECRET = { TOKEN SECRET }
 ```

-You have to connect to redis, by typing this in another terminal
+You have to connect to redis, by typing this in another terminal （after you installed redis on your computer）

 ```
 $ redis-server
 ```
+And Mongodb should also be installed in the local machine.

 To start the backend, run